LoopKit/LoopWorkspace/fastlane/testflight.md

 ## Add App Group to Bundle Identifiers

 1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
-1. For each of the following identifiers:
+1. For each of the following identifier names:
     * Loop
     * Loop Intent Extension
     * Loop Status Extension